aled1027/notes.alexledger.net/content/projects/_index.md

 date: 2023-08-15
 ---

-Welcome to the Projects page, where I've gathered some things I've been working on over the years.
-If you're interested in learning more about a project or collaborating, please feel free to reach out.
+Below is a list of the some of the projects I've worked on over the years.
+If you're interested in learning more about a project or collaborating, please reach out; I'd love to chat!

 ## The Hub